 Unitil's natural gas distribution operations are conducted through two of the Company's operating utilities, Northern Utilities and Fitchburg.
-The primary business of Unitil's natural gas utility operations is the local distribution of natural gas to customers in its service territory in New Hampshire, Massachusetts and Maine.
-As a result of a restructuring of the gas utility industry in New Hampshire, Massachusetts and Maine, Fitchburg's residential and C&I customers and Northern Utilities' C&I customers have the opportunity to purchase their natural gas supplies from third-party energy supply vendors.
+The primary business of Unitil's natural gas utility operations is the local distribution of natural gas to customers in its service territories in New Hampshire, Massachusetts and Maine.
+As a result of a restructuring of the gas utility industry, Northern Utilities' commercial and industrial (C&I) customers and Fitchburg's residential and C&I customers have the opportunity to purchase their natural gas supplies from third-party energy supply vendors.
 Most customers, however, continue to purchase such supplies through Northern Utilities and Fitchburg under regulated rates and tariffs.
 Northern Utilities and Fitchburg purchase natural gas from unaffiliated wholesale suppliers and recover the actual costs of these supplies on a pass-through basis through reconciling rate mechanisms that are periodically adjusted.

-Natural gas is supplied and distributed by Northern Utilities to approximately 58,300 customers in 44 New Hampshire and southern Maine communities, from Plaistow, New Hampshire in the south to the city of Portland, Maine and then extending to Lewiston-Auburn, Maine in the north.
+Natural gas is supplied and distributed by Northern Utilities to approximately 60,300 customers in 44 New Hampshire and southern Maine communities, from Plaistow, New Hampshire in the south to the city of Portland, Maine and then extending to Lewiston-Auburn, Maine in the north.
 Northern Utilities has a diversified customer base both in Maine and New Hampshire.
 Commercial businesses include healthcare, education, government and retail.
 Northern Utilities' industrial base includes manufacturers in the auto, housing, rubber, printing, textile, pharmaceutical, electronics, wire and food production industries as well as a military installation.
-Northern Utilities' 2012 gas operating revenue was \$124.0 million, of which approximately 39% was derived from residential firm sales and 61% from commercial/industrial firm sales.
+Northern Utilities' 2013 gas operating revenue was \$133.7 million, of which approximately 39% was derived from residential firm sales and 61% from commercial/industrial firm sales.

-Natural gas is supplied and distributed by Fitchburg to approximately 15,400 customers in the communities of Fitchburg, Lunenburg, Townsend, Ashby, Gardner and Westminster, all located in Massachusetts.
+Natural gas is supplied and distributed by Fitchburg to approximately 15,600 customers in the communities of Fitchburg, Lunenburg, Townsend, Ashby, Gardner and Westminster, all located in Massachusetts.
 Fitchburg's industrial customers include paper manufacturing and paper products companies, rubber and plastics manufacturers, chemical products companies and printing, publishing and associated industries.
-Fitchburg's 2012 gas operating revenue was \$31.6 million, of which approximately 52% was derived from residential firm sales and 48% from commercial/industrial firm sales.
+Fitchburg's 2013 gas operating revenue was \$31.1 million, of which approximately 52% was derived from residential firm sales and 48% from commercial/industrial firm sales.